muratk5n/thirdwave/en/README.md

 ---

-The problem is when your domestic resources become part of an international supply/demand mechanism and pricing problems can ensue.
+The problem likely is when your domestic resources become part of an international supply/demand mechanism pricing problems can ensue.
 You'd have the resources locally, but essentially be competing against international customers to get reach those resources.
 No wonder some countries even nationalized the resource production